 Wed., Nov.
 13th - Data Teams & Business Users: A Match Made in Hex - with Hex CEO Barry McCardel

 Wed., Nov.
-20th - Explore the New Frontiers of No-Code in Hex - with Hex PM Sarah Tayeri
+20th - Explore the New Frontiers of No-Code - with Hex PM Sarah Tayeri

 Wed., Dec.
 4th - A Little Magic, A Lot of Data, and Trusted Answers for All - with Hex PM Olivia Koshy